gcalab/files/Methods in Microbiology/readme.md

-# Supplimentary Notebooks for "The emergence of SARS-CoV-2 variants of concern in Australia by haplotype coalescence reveals a continental link to COVID-19 seasonality"
+# Supplimentary Notebooks for "The emergence of SARS-CoV-2 variants of concern in Australia by haplotype coalescence reveals a continental link to COVID-19 seasonality" Data Reproduction

 ## Setup and Use